 Why do we need to use MD5 Checksum and What is the benefit of it?

-We do have various algorithms in different languages to calculate the MD5 hashing for files and string.
+We do have various algorithms in different languages to calculate the MD5 hashing for files and strings.
 PowerShell version 4 onwards we can achieve this in a straightforward way.
-The older version is little tricky.
+The older version is a little tricky.
 Let’s take a look at it in the below examples.